Newly elected mayor 'just a Brentwood guy'

 In 2000, Troy was not retained by county Chief Executive Jim Roddey.

 He then went to work at Houston Harbaugh Legislative Services, working as executive director.
-Troy became a partner and director when GPS bought out the consulting services.
+Troy became a partner and director when GPS bought out the firm.

 In 2007, he decided to open his own company, DTI Development Inc., where he serves as president.
 The company works with development projects and lobbying.